twpDone/hip2016/README.md

 # hip2016

-Quick and dirty notes and the talks.
+Quick and dirty notes of the talks.